longviewsystems/lvs-hackathon-2022/README.md

 Get a new instant sandbox preconfigured with sample data, including Teams Developer Portal, and start developing on the Microsoft 365 platform.
 It’s production ready and setup very quickly, but it only lasts for 90 days, and then it resets so it’s not appropriate for customer use.

 [Further information](./MicrosoftResources/Office365DeveloperSandbox.md)

+## Getting help

+Having issues getting your local environment set up?
+Or accessing a sandbox to test your creations?
+Reach out to the Long View and Cisco team supporting!